How To Set Finance Team Objectives & Goals At A Startup (+Examples)

 - Realistic: Same as above.

 - Timely: set an annual goal with quarterly and monthly financial targets

 You need time to do strategic financial planning, and you can’t simply grow overhead headcount.
-You need to invest in software to automate repetitive tasks that bog your finance team down.
+You need to invest in software to automate repetitive accounting tasks that bog your finance team down.
 Software can automate many functions and enable finance professionals to focus on strategic decisions about the company's finances that a computer can't replace.

 CFOs, fractional CFOs and finance managers can implement spend management software to automate bookkeeping and reduce time spent on the close significantly.
-Your finance team can focus on real-time decision-making to improve financial management and financial reporting, rather than sorting through expense reports.
+Your finance team can focus on real-time financial management and financial reporting, rather than sorting through expense reports.

 Your finance team can help the company achieve its goals, they just need direction and time.

 Your finance department is more than just an accounting department here to track cash flow and build financial statements.
 Your finance team members can be strategic advisors, available to support company objectives with financial analysis.
 Give them direction with achievable and well aligned goals.
 Give them time by investing in software to automate mundane tasks.